irenebosque/KBCS-Practical-Assignment/Task1.md

 <img src="https://github.com/irenebosque/KBCS-Practical-Assignment/blob/main/images/radians.png" width="200">
 <img src="https://github.com/irenebosque/KBCS-Practical-Assignment/blob/main/images/circle_20.jpg" width="200">

-In REAME.md, line 11, add what you mean by move into that directory.
-Example cd ..
-Line 27 Readme should be: irene@irene-computer:~/Dropbox/KBCS-Practical Assignment/KBCS-assignment-main$  Important: The folder is called KBCS-assignment

-Maybe include a picture of the angles of the pendulum or a more detailed description like, from upright position, going right that means positive pi...

-IN the Readme, in the training data sectionn "which we concatenate into a single sequence and save as a single dataset", here the word sequence, maybe put trajecory?

-In the train file maybe already include the header keras and layers?
-Maybe is confusing, if you add the headers then, tf.keras.layers?

-Maybe this link is useful for the compile step? https://keras.io/api/optimizers/

-It was intentional to already include how to compile the model?

-"Make sure that we have a train-validation split of 0.2 and a batch size of 64", add something like, this is already added in the provided train.py file

-In the run section, what is the meaning of "Close the generated plots to start a live simulation of your prediction model in case you run locally."

-Say that change model_type is around lie 63

-CNN
-"kernel_size 	An integer or tuple/list of 2 integers, specifying the height and width of the 2D convolution window.
-Can be a single integer to specify the same value for all spatial dimensions. "

-## Task 1.1

 ### Task 1.1 - Create

 The sequential *model_theta* can be created in one of the two following ways, like this...: